Get stress-busting speech therapy tips & freebies sent straight to your inbox ➔

 6. Use a spreadsheet to make your schedule.

-I often start with notes, but then I like having a printed schedule I can carry around or even carry my laptop as I go talk to teachers and work out the kinks.
 I use a spreadsheet to list my time slots and then enter each student’s name (color-coded with a highlight).
 It’s easy to move these around in a spreadsheet.

 7. Schedule students with the most conflicts first.

-These may be the students with multiple services, those in inclusion, or who leave for outside therapies.
+These may be the students with multiple services, those in inclusion, or those who leave for outside therapies.
 Consult with their special education teachers and other providers.
-It’s no fun when you finally think you have the perfect spot for a student a student and then find out OT or PT has also scheduled at that time.
+It’s no fun when you finally think you have the perfect spot for a student and then find out OT or PT has also scheduled at that time.

 8. Schedule with your least flexible teachers next.

-9. Try something new… a scheduling party!
+9. Try something new… a speech therapy scheduling party!

 Put out a few snacks or water bottles with vocal hygiene tips for teachers in the workroom.
 Hang your big schedule and a pencil.
 Post the rules.
 You may want to let teachers sign up for two possible slots for each student so you can revise as necessary.
-Now invite your teachers to come down, first come, first serve!
+Now invite your teachers to come down, first come, first serve.

 Share it: